Combating online hate (Slovakia)

 Similarly, our lawyer and volunteer coordinator was interviewed by RTVS for the Český magazín RTVS.

-The project is supported by the European Commission under the Citizens, Equality, Rights and Values Programme (CERV-2021-EQUAL).
+The project was supported by the European Commission under the Citizens, Equality, Rights and Values Programme (CERV-2021-EQUAL).